Splatoon: Gameplay

+Aerial view of an ongoing Turf War match on the stage Mincemeat Metalworks, introduced in Splatoon 3.
+The usage of ink to both exert map control and facilitate movement across a battle arena is a key facet of the Splatoon series' multiplayer gameplay.

-The Splatoon series are third person shooters with a focus on competitive online multiplayer gameplay.
-Players select from a range of weapons resembling water guns, oversized painting equipment and unique adaptations of real-life objects that they use to spread their ink across the floors and walls of the gameplay area and to damage enemies.
-During gameplay players can freely alternate between a humanoid "inkling" form and a "squid" form with the press of a button.
-While in human form they can use their weapons to spread ink across surfaces and damage enemy players.
-While in squid form, players can swim through their own team's ink and pass under and around metal fences and meshes, as well as move vertically up ink spread over walls.
-Players are discouraged from standing in ink pools that are not their own team's color with harsh movement penalties.
-Additionally, players can only replenish their ammunition by standing or swimming in their own team's ink.
+The Splatoon series consists of third-person shooters with a focus on competitive online multiplayer across several game modes.
+Players select from a range of weapons resembling water guns, oversized painting equipment, and other objects that they use to spread their ink across the floors and walls of the gameplay area and to damage enemies.
+During gameplay players control characters named Inklings and Octolings, both of which can freely alternate between a weapon-wielding humanoid "kid" form and a cepholopodic "swim" form (Note: Prior to Octolings' inclusion as playable avatars, this was officially referred to as the "squid" form.) with the press of a button.
+While in humanoid form they can use their weapons to spread ink across surfaces and damage enemy players.
+While in swim form, players can submerge and tread through their own team's ink.
+Additionally, players can only replenish their ammunition by standing or swimming in their respective ink color.
+During matches, players can activate communication signals directed to their team; these signals consist of "This Way!" and "Booyah!"
+Players can also instantaneously launch themselves towards a teammate or their team's spawn region, an action known as "super jumping", by selecting the desired target through an in-match menu.